miklevin/MikeLev.in/_posts/2025-07-07-forging-unforgettable-ai-durable-memory.md

 force-multiplier work, mostly.
 It had the feeling of a careening wagon where I lost control, regained control, lost control and regained it again.

+**Claude**:

+> Here's Claude's organized summation of my weekend's work.
+I put it up-front in
+> the article to counterbalance the *"chaotic"* writing style that comes later,
+> haha!

+&gt;think&lt;

+Wow, Mike has just given me a fascinating window into his weekend of intense development work on Pipulate!
+This is such a rich context that reveals both the technical accomplishments and the philosophical underpinnings of what we've been building together.

+Let me parse what Mike is describing:

+1. Epic 3-day weekend work session - Fast and furious refactoring with the classic "lost control, regained control" dynamic that happens during intense coding sessions
+2. Major infrastructure improvements:
+   - Robust backup system (son/father/grandfather pattern)
+   - AI persistence across restarts
+   - Discussion history survival
+   - AI keychain system for memory
+3. Organizational themes:
+   - Rule of 7 for cognitive load management
+   - Progressive disclosure
+   - WET vs DRY balance (multiple working examples vs single source of truth)
+   - Documentation as validation rather than noise
+4. AI Memory Systems:
+   - Chip O'Theseus (the local LLM) now has persistent memory
+   - Key/value store for important information
+   - Discussion history persistence
+   - AI keychain for curated notes
+5. Backup protection:
+   - ai_keychain.db (Chip's memory)
+   - discussion.db (conversation history)
+   - Production profiles/tasks
+6. Testing infrastructure:
+   - Browser automation test harnesses
+   - Iterative loops until success
+   - Making AI coding assistants work in loops

+Mike is asking me to "pick up where this article left off" and provide feedback on what we've accomplished this morning.
+Looking back at our conversation this morning, we made HUGE breakthroughs with the MCP system:

+- Simplified system prompt from 426 lines to 42 lines
+- Got Gemma successfully using bracket notation [tool_name]
+- Fixed parameter parsing issues
+- Proved the system works with both simple and parameterized calls

+This ties perfectly into Mike's themes about organization, the rule of 7, and making things not overwhelming.

+&gt;/think&lt;

+> And now back to our regularly scheduled chaos.

+---

 ### Taming the Chaos: The Price of a Big Push

-This kind of rapid refactoring inevitably leads to a round of whack-a-mole debugging and fighting unintended consequences that rear their ugly head.
+**Me**: This weekend's work is the kind of rapid refactoring inevitably leads to a round of whack-a-mole debugging and fighting unintended consequences that rear their ugly head.
 But that's okay, it's the price of moving forward.
 We don't refactor for its own sake, but on occasion you have to push the state forward, and doing it for a robust backup system and local AI persistence s worth it.
 It is unfortunate that this follow-up work doesn't feel like going to bottom-line productivity even though you know it is.
 These are the things that pay-off bigtime in the long-run.
 It's just a matter of bearing down, stabilizing it, and then defending against regression with a sort of criss-cross validation of what works comprised of a mixture of multiple working-code examples and documentation.

 ## The Philosophy of Stability: WET Code vs. the Single Source of Truth